Schauder Basis with Finite Blaschke Products: Acknowledgment

 This work is supported by the Canada Research Chairs program and the Discovery Grant of NSERC.
+This work is also partially supported by the COMOP project of the French National Research Agency (grant ANR-24-CE40-0892-01).
 The authors acknowledge the support of the CDP C2EMPI, as well as the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.